Menu

 • Allspice: Again, you can omit this if you need to!
 But it definitely adds a special holiday flavor and goes really well with ham, so I do recommend using it if possible!

-How to Make Christmas Ham
+How to Bake A Ham

 • Set Things Up: First, preheat the oven to 325°F. Pour a cup of water into the base of your roasting pan, and set a roasting rack on top.
 Then, place the ham, cut-side down, on the roasting rack.